Springbok: Description

 The springbok is a slender antelope with long legs and neck.
-Both sexes reach 71–86 cm at the shoulder with a head-and-body length typically between 120 and 150 cm.
+Both sexes reach 71–86 cm at the shoulder with a head-and-body length typically between 1.2 and 1.5 m.
 The weights for both sexes range between 27 and 42 kg.
 The tail, 14 to 28 cm long, ends in a short, black tuft.
 Major differences in the size and weight of the subspecies are seen.
 A study tabulated average body measurements for the three subspecies.
 A. m. angolensis males stand 84 cm tall at the shoulder, while females are 81 cm tall.
 The males weigh around 31 kg, while the females weigh 32 kg.
 A. m. hofmeyri is the largest subspecies; males are nearly 86 cm tall, and the notably shorter females are 71 cm tall.
 The males, weighing 42 kg, are heavier than females, that weigh 35 kg.
 However, A. m. marsupialis is the smallest subspecies; males are 75 cm tall and females 72 cm tall.
 Average weight of males is 31 kg, while for females it is 27 kg.
 Another study showed a strong correlation between the availability of winter dietary protein and the body mass.

 Dark stripes extend across the white face, from the corner of the eyes to the mouth.
 A dark patch marks the forehead.
 In juveniles, the stripes and the patch are light brown.
 The ears, narrow and pointed, measure 15–19 cm.
 Typically light brown, the springbok has a dark reddish-brown band running horizontally from the upper foreleg to the edge of the buttocks, separating the dark back from the white underbelly.
 The tail (except the terminal black tuft), buttocks, the insides of the legs and the rump are all white.
 Two other varieties – pure black and pure white forms – are artificially selected in some South African ranches.
 Though born with a deep black sheen, adult black springbok are two shades of chocolate-brown and develop a white marking on the face as they mature.
 White springbok, as the name suggests, are predominantly white with a light tan stripe on the flanks.